-Hong Kong is a fantastic city to explore and has a good variety of different things to see and do.
-Here are 12 top things to see and do in Hong Kong, including temples, viewpoints and cool parts of the city.
+Hong Kong with its huge skyscrapers, old architecture, and fantastic viewpoints is a fantastic city to explore with a good variety of different things to see and do.
+Through its international airport, the city has great connections to places all around the world, meaning you could visit for a short city break or even for a longer dedicated trip.
+Here are 12 top things to see and do when visiting Hong Kong, including temples, viewpoints and must-see parts of the city.

 1. Ten Thousand Buddhas Monastery

 The Ten Thousand Buddhas Monastery is a beautiful Buddhist monastery located in north Hong Kong.
 The Monastery has been built up a mountain and getting there involves a long walk up a windy path.
 As you walk up you’ll see hundreds of Buddha statues placed either side, each with a different expression and pose.

 The Monastery complex consists of five temples, a beautiful pagoda, four pavilions, a veranda providing views from the mountain.
 The main temple is the Ten Thousand Buddhas Temple which has 12,800 Buddha statues lining the walls.
 Similar to the ones you see on the path they all have slightly different postures.

 The Sky100 Observation Deck in the ICC building provides visitors a fantastic bird’s eye view of Hong Kong.
 The observation deck is located on the 100th floor, 393 metres above sea level.
 From the deck, you get panoramic views in all directions around Hong Kong.
 During my visit I preferred the viewpoint to the north away from Hong Kong Harbour.
 I felt this angle allowed you to grasp just how dense the city is.

 If you have time on your side it’s worth heading up around sunset, where you may catch beautiful light and colours, and see the evening lights come on.